stantona/stantona.github.com/source/_posts/2012-12-12-a-tale-of-two-object-models-javascript-and-ruby.markdown

     var obj = { name: "Adam" } // js object
     console.log(obj["name"]) //prints "Adam"

-As you can see, javascript objects are really just simple hashes.
-They are dictionary of properties to other objects and you can access these properties directly on the object.
+As you can see, javascript objects appear like simple dictionaries, a repository of properties that reference other objects and you can access these properties directly on the object.
+As a side note, various JS engines do not necessarily implement objects as hash tables under the hood.
+Check out the way [V8](https://developers.google.com/v8/design?hl=sv#prop_access) implements property access.

 ## What are Ruby objects?
-Where a JS object *is* a hash of properties that reference other objects, a ruby object *contains* a hash of instance variables that reference other objects.
+Where a JS object *is a collection* of properties that reference other objects, a ruby object *contains a hash* of instance variables that reference other objects.
 You can not access these instance variables in the same way that you can access (read or write to) JS properties.
 Ruby enforces a level of data encapsulation which protects these variables.
 Only when you are within the context of an object, which occurs during a method call, you can create or alter instance variables.